jamescherti/buffer-guardian.el/README.md

 The **buffer-guardian** package provides `buffer-guardian-mode`, a global mode that automatically saves buffers without requiring manual intervention.

 By default, it saves a buffer when the user:
+- Switches to another buffer
-- Switches to another buffer or window
+- Switches to another window or frame
 - Emacs loses focus
 - The minibuffer is opened